nbedos/termtosvg/README.md

 Color themes can freely be added, removed or modified.
-Once a color theme has been added to the configuration it can be referred to in the global section of the configuration, or be used at the command line as a parameter to the `--theme` flag.
+Once a color theme has been added to the configuration it can be referred to in the global section of the configuration file, or be used at the command line as a parameter to the `--theme` flag.

+Definitions for the foreground and background colors and for color0 to color7 are mandatory.
+If color8 through color15 (bright ANSI colors) are defined, they are used by termtosvg to display bold characters as a replacement for color0 through color7.

 ## Dependencies
 termtosvg uses: